Non-Human Identity Observability Platforms: A Comprehensive Guide

 By providing comprehensive visibility and control over NHIs, these platforms help organizations reduce their attack surface and improve their overall security posture.

-Now that we know what NHI Observability Platforms are, let’s dive into their core components and functionality.
+With a foundational understanding of what NHI Observability Platforms are, let's now explore their core components and functionality.

 Core Components and Functionality of NHI Observability Platforms